RichardDooling/Entertainment_Law/Dealmaking/Dealmaking.md

 ##### 2. The Option Payment

 How much is the producer or studio willing to pay for the right to buy those rights?
 This is the option payment (the "small money," or "the rent").
 It goes something like this: I will pay you $20,000 for the right to buy the movie rights to your novel for 18 months.
 If I decide to make the movie during those 18 months, the full purchase price will be $700,000 (minus the $20,000 I already paid).
-If I don't buy the rights; after 18 months go by, the option EXPIRES.
+If I don't buy the rights; after 18 months go by, the option expires.
 You keep the option payment, and you are free to sell the movie rights to your novel to any willing buyer, or option them again.

 The option payment varies greatly (depending if you are J.K.
 Rowling or a minor Midwestern novelist).
 The rule of thumb is that the option payment should be in the neighborhood of 10% of purchase price.